 Your art draws deeply from myths, fables and folklore.
 Do you see these tales as fixed inheritances, or as living narratives that transform in response to the urgencies of the present?

-Bushra Fakhoury: When I first started working, I was influenced by myths, mythology, and all of that.
+Bushra Fakhoury: When I first started working, I was influenced by myths, mythology.
 But as I began engaging with underprivileged people and witnessing the problems of the world, my focus shifted.
 Now, my work is mainly about society and people – the psyche, what they should and should not do, particularly through education and vocation.

 Bushra Fakhoury